gvarnavi/personal-website-content/content/musings/yoga-constellations.md

 This begs two questions I sought to answer with this old [post of mine on Wolfram Community](https://community.wolfram.com/groups/-/m/t/1207400):

-1. Can we 'do better' now with Wolfram Language's `StarData[]` curated data and Machine Learning functionality?
+1. Can we 'do better' with Wolfram Language's `StarData[]` curated data and Machine Learning functionality?
 2. What if the ancient constellation-makers were slightly more creative?
 Say they looked up at the sky, and only saw yoga-poses!